scripting/textcasting/README.md

 # textcasting

-An HTTP server that can post messages to Mastodon, Bluesky and WordPress via REST call.
+An HTTP server that can post messages to Mastodon, Bluesky, Twitter and WordPress via REST call.

 Think of it as a bridge between web writing tools and various places people want to post their writing to.

+It has a plug-in architecture, so you don't have to mess with the code to add support for other social web systems.

 ### Goal

 To make linkblogging across all the twitter-like systems as easy as it can be, based on the features and limits of each platform.

 It's a good time to do this because there are enough twitter-like systems out there, and people are manually doing what textcasting eventually will do automatically.

-Anyway because Twitter and Masto are unresolved right now, I'm not ready to offer something for end-users.
-But this is the place where we'll get it working when it does work.
-This is a framework for open source.
-The people who do each product ideally should be responsible for the platform driver for that product.

 ### Platform drivers